 The reasons for a movement toward anti-rebound bars are two-fold: vehicle manufacturers are concerned with the advanced airbag wiring that may be housed around the front seat legs and ARBs perform the same Swedish style rear-facing style tether function with less force being transferred to the child.
 Even though there’s minimal force applied to the tether and carseat on rebound, that force is transferred to the child as a sudden stop when it’s tethered rear-facing.
 The ARB absorbs the force and allows a bounce-back so the child isn’t absorbing that sudden stop.
 To date, we don’t know of any injuries to children in carseats tethered rear-facing vs. using ARBs.
 These are energy management features on higher-end carseats that are like icing on a cake.
 Any rear-facing child is going to be *very* safe.

 Styles of Rear-Facing Tethering

 There are two styles of rear-facing tethering: Swedish and Australian method.
 Swedish is the more popular of the two in the U.S., Canada, and Europe, and has the tether attached to a point under the front seat.
 Australian is more common in, you guessed it, Australia.
 In the Australian method, the tether comes back over the carseat and is anchored to the vehicle’s tether anchor.
-Right now, Britax is the only manufacturer that allows Australian tethering.
+Britax was the only manufacturer that allowed Australian tethering because of the shape of its tether.
 There are pros and cons to each method.

 Why Should You Tether Rear-Facing